API

 - we tell

-to monitor the file descriptor by submitting anSQE
+io_uringto monitor the file descriptor by submitting anSQE - we store the poller’s

-Here is how you use the Async
+Here is how you use the Async adapter to implement an asynchronous TcpListener with an asynchronous accept method:

 #![allow(unused)] fn main() { impl Async<TcpListener> { pub fn bind<A: Into<SocketAddr>>(addr: A) -> io::Result<Async<TcpListener>> { let addr = addr.into(); let listener = TcpListener::bind(addr)?; Ok(Async::new(listener)?) } pub async fn accept(&self) -> io::Result<(Async<TcpStream>, SocketAddr)> { let (stream, addr) = self.read_with(|io| io.accept()).await?; Ok((Async::new(stream)?, addr)) } } }

-Here is how you can use the Async<TcpListener>
+Here is how you can use the Async<TcpListener> inside an executor to perform asynchronous I/O:

 #![allow(unused)] fn main() { let local_ex = LocalExecutor::default(); let res = local_ex.run(async { let listener = Async::<TcpListener>::bind(([127, 0, 0, 1], 8080)).unwrap(); let (stream, _) = listener.accept().await.unwrap(); handle_connection(stream); }); }

-Next, let's look at what the Async
+Next, let's look at what the Async adapter actually does.